-Of the two rods, I prefer the silkly smooth 5:5 level line rod because I like to use the lightest line possible and generally fish unweighted or very lightly weighted flies.
-I know that many tenkara anglers will prefer the 7:3 rod.
+I like the silky smooth 5:5 level line rod.
+I try to use the lightest line possible and generally fish unweighted or very lightly weighted flies.
+If you want Daiwa quality in a shorter full flex rod, this is the one.

 The tip plug is virtually identical to the plugs on the high end Enshou series - a wood and rubber plug with sufficient fluting to easily insert the plug for safety while keeping your line attached to the rod.
 With these rods, there isn't any need for one of the bulky "universal plugs."

-The grip cap is metal and has a coin slot for tightening or loosening the cap.
-When tightened, the outside flange of the cap butts up against the cork of the grip, which should keep it from loosening while you are on the stream.
-The cap also has a rubber insert to keep the rod from making the clacking noise some rods do collapsed.
-There is no ventilation hole but I recommend fully disassembling any rod after use so it can dry completely.
+The grip screw cap is metal and has a coin slot for tightening or loosening.
+When tightened, the outside flange of the cap butts up against the cork of the grip, which should keep it from being lost while you are on the stream.
+The cap also has a rubber insert to keep the rod from making the clacking noise some rods do when collapsed.
+There is no ventilation hole but even if it had one I would recommend fully disassembling the rod after use so it can dry thoroughly.

 As with other Daiwa rods, replacement parts are available.

 Weight (without tip cap) - 2.6 oz